 We base our learning methods around four key areas:

-- Whole Health Learning – Focuses on healthy eating, exercise and relaxation techniques to helps pupils develop strategies for managing times of increased anxiety.
+- Whole Health Learning – Focuses on healthy eating, exercise and relaxation techniques to help students develop strategies for managing times of increased anxiety.

-- Connected Learning – Helps pupils make sense of their experiences and develop strategies for success in all areas of their life.
+- Connected Learning – Helps students make sense of their experiences and develop strategies for success in all areas of their life.

-- Real World Learning – Lends a focus on employability, providing our pupils with strategies to get a job and sustain work.
+- Real World Learning – Lends a focus on employability, providing our students with strategies to get a job and sustain work.

-- Vocational Skills and Qualifications – Pupils learn practical working skills for employment, regularly supported by nationally recognised qualifications.
+- Vocational Skills and Qualifications – Students learn practical working skills for employment, regularly supported by nationally recognised qualifications.

-We do not push our pupils to move on when they turn 16, unless we are certain it is absolutely the best way forward for their development.
+We do not push our students to move on when they turn 16, unless we are certain it is absolutely the best way forward for their development.